OsbornePro/NovaKey-Daemon/README.md

 ## Overview

-The NovaKey service (`novakey`) runs on a workstation (*Windows, macOS, or Linux*).
+The NovaKey-Daemon service (`novakey`) runs on a workstation (*Windows, macOS, or Linux*).
 It creates a TCP listener (default `0.0.0.0:60768`).
-One or more clients (e.g. a future mobile app, or the included `nvclient` test tool) connect to this listener, send an encrypted payload, and NovaKey:
+One or more clients (e.g. a future mobile app, or the included `nvclient` test tool) connect to this listener, send an encrypted payload, and NovaKey-Daemon:

 1. **Authenticates** the device via a per-device symmetric key (PSK) stored on the host.
 2. **Derives a per-message session key** using **ML-KEM-768** (Kyber-768-compatible) and **HKDF-SHA-256**.